heriotCs/swarm-regression-engine/README.md

 2. Run Main Experiment (Tasks 3-5)

-Train PSO-ANN on concrete dataset with full experimental study "python3 experiments/trainOnConcrete.py"
+Train the PSO–ANN on the concrete dataset with the full experimental setup.

+Important: To run the main experiment, first change into the experiments directory. cd experiments python3 trainOnConcrete.py # run the main experiments

 This will: